Xilinx/Vitis_Libraries/motor_control/docs/src/tutorial.rst

 * ``stt_pwm_cycle``: the pwm_cycle is defined as the ``clock_freq / args_pwm_freq``, which is supposed to have a default value of 1000.
 Typically, it can help to test and verify the RTL behavior.
 * ``args_pwm_freq``: the pwm frequency is the wave frequency after the pulse width modulation.
 Within every pwm cycle = ``[1 / args_pwm_freq]``, the high voltage duration can be modulated as any value within the range of 0~pwm_cycle.
-* ``args_dead_cycles``: the upper and lower switches on the same bridge cannot switch simultaneously, otherwise the overloaded transient current on this branch will cause irrevertible damage to the system.
-Thus, for every complementary swtich pair, the upper switch will react a dead_cycles times ahead of the lower switch.
+* ``args_dead_cycles``: the upper and lower switches on the same bridge cannot switch simultaneously, otherwise the overloaded transient current on this branch causes irrevertible damage to the system.
+Thus, for every complementary swtich pair, the upper switch reacts a dead_cycles times ahead of the lower switch.
 * ``args_phase_shift``: it determines the phase_shift mode.
 0, there is no phase_shift in the gating and sync.
 1, there is 120-degree phase_shift in the svpwm.
 * ``args_sample_ii``: it determines the consumption rate of hls_pwm_gen.
 The default consumption rate is ii = 1000.
    1. In the CSIM, the fifo is assumed to be infinitely large.
 Thus, all of the 10 inputs are able to be stacked into the fifo and produce exactly the same number of outputs.
 Thus, no matter of what sample-ii value is here, the CSIM result always remains same here.
    2. In the COSIM, the default fifo depth is 2.
 The hls_pwm_gen consumes every input and produces 1000 output, with a pipeline interval of 1 clock cycle.
-Hence ii > 1000 will have the previous input produce the output twice.
+Hence, ii > 1000 has the previous input produce the output twice.
 The COSIM -ii=2000 diagram depicts the phenomenon.

 COSIM verification flow